Events

 “Rooted in Independent Media, Growing Toward a Just Future” with Amy Goodman

-April 22 @ 7:00 pm 9:30 pm EDT
+April 22, 2023 @ 7:00 pm 9:30 pm EDT

-Join us for a conversation with Amy Goodman of Democracy Now! about the role and future of independent media, followed by a conversation about stories over the past two decades building the Sanctuary’s campus with outgoing ED Steve Pierce.
-They will be joined by Hudson Mohawk Magazine’s Willie Terry and moderator KP Holler, the Executive Director of Media Alliance for the second night of our weekend celebration “Rooted in independent media, growing toward a just future!”
+Amy Goodman of Democracy Now! comes to the Sanctuary stage for the second night of our weekend celebration Rooted in Independent Media, Growing Toward a Just Future!
+Join us on Saturday, April 22, for a conversation about the role and future of independent media, followed by a conversation about stories over the past two decades building the Sanctuary’s campus with outgoing Executive Director Steve Pierce.
+They will be joined by Hudson Mohawk Magazine’s Willie Terry and moderator KP Holler, the Executive Director of Media Alliance.

-Co-sponsored by Women Against War.
+Co-sponsored by: Women Against War.

 Masking is mandatory for this event